What Is Credit Card Arbitrage and Is It Worth It?

 A bond exchange-traded fund (ETF) that holds short-term bonds may be another low-risk option to consider.
 Bond ETFs are traded on the stock market, so they’re more liquid than other types of bonds and bond funds.
 And funds that have a shorter term are less exposed to changing interest rates.

-Still, if you’re unfamiliar with bond ETFs, you may want to take some time to research the pros and cons of this investment — including the potential for loss and how to reduce trading costs.
+Still, if you’re unfamiliar with bond ETFs, you may want to take some time to research the pros and cons of this investment — including the risk and potential for loss and how to reduce trading costs.

 Pros and Cons of Credit Card Arbitrage